Beni Ounif massacre

 The Beni Ounif massacre took place on a desert highway near the Moroccan border at Beni Ounif in Bechar Province on 15 August 1999.
 The perpetrators flagged down cars at a false roadblock and beheaded 23 men, women and children and shot dead 6 more people as they tried to run away.
 They also kidnapped two 15-year old girls and stole the belongings of their victims.
-President Abdelaziz Bouteflika suggested that the terrorists found shelter in Morocco, but a Moroccan government spokeman denied that Morocco had anything to do with any of the suspected members of the GIA.
+President Abdelaziz Bouteflika suggested that the terrorists found shelter in Morocco, but a Moroccan government spokesman denied that Morocco had anything to do with any of the suspected members of the GIA.